j3ys5k/ineedtoponder/content/solutions-for-back-pain-tension-and-other-pain.md

 ---
-seotitle: "Solutions for Back Pain, Tension and Other Pain"
+seotitle: Solutions for Back Pain, Tension and Other Pain
 title: " Solutions for Back Pain, Tension and Other Pain"
-date: 2019-03-17
+author: James Semczuk
-author: "James Semczuk"
+date: 2019-03-17T00:00:00.000Z
-description: "A guide to what is more effective in regards to back pain and tension.
+description: "A guide to what is effective in regards to back pain and tension.
 Compiled from years of research and first hand experience. "
 ---

 ![Back Pain](/images/solutions-backpain.jpg)